Vonage-Community/workshop-messages_voice_video-go_hugo-notes/content/intro/workshop_app.md

 ```

 Now, you can load your local website via **https://your-subdomain.loca.lt** (a random subdomain will be used if the one you specified is not available).

+> NB: At times, you might not be able to reuse a subdomain on a short notice.
+A random one will be provided instead.

 ## Resources